CounterpartyXCP/Documentation/Developers/counterblock_modules.md

-Writing counterblock Modules (Plugins)
+Writing counterblock Plug-in Modules
 =============================================

-``counterblock`` allows the default set of processors and/or event handlers to be disabled or re-prioritized.
-Additional processors and/or event handlers can also be added.
-This allows developers to easily extend the capabilities of ``counterblock``, as well as deactivate unused portions of the system as necessary.
+``counterblock`` is a modular application that allows developers to turn on or off various bits of its out-of-the-box functionality (as well as extending it with new functionality) through it's plug-in system.

-`counterblock` ships out of the box with the following built-in modules:
+`counterblock` ships with the following built-in modules:

 * `assets`: Implements basic asset functionality, such as extended asset info parsing, basic asset-related APIs, and more.
 * `betting`: Implements betting-specific API calls, tasks, and more.